darhonbek/resume_templates/README.md

 - Reduced \<app's / system's> \<battery / memory / network> consumption by \<X>% \<ACTION NAME>.
 > Reduced app's battery consumption by 30% by improving data synchronization mechanism, which allowed to synchronize large data only on Wi-Fi network and while connected to the power source.

+> Reduced app's size from 100Mb down to 67Mb by removing unnecessary dependencies and using native libraries whenever possible.

 - Speed up \<app's / system's / site's> \<start up / load> time by \<X>% by \<ACTION NAME>.
 > Speed up app's startup time by 70% by improving caching mechanism.

 > Speed up page load time by 70% by pre-loading most popular content for the user.

+> Speed up project's clean build and iterative build times by 400% by using Bazel build system instead of Xcode, which allowed better caching.

+> Speed up provisioning profile distribution process from 7 minutes to 1 minute by creating shell scripts to encrypt, decrypt, install provisioning profiles.

 - \<NUMERIC RESULT>.
 Achieved by \<migrating / converting> \<codebase / database / service / cloud> from \<OLD STUFF> to \<NEW STUFF>.
 > Reduced legacy code by 25% by migrating old codebase from Objective-C to Swift.
 Brought down from 60,000 lines of code to 45,000.